zodnrk/handout/handout.md

 of 'Pro Git'] commands.

 ### Objects
-Git, at it's core, is a _content addressable filesystem_;
+Git, at it's core, is a _content addressable file system_;
 meaning you can give it any kind of content and it will return a key which you can later use to retrieve that content.
 Git stores it's content in _objects_.

 __`blob`__
 When you `git add` a file a _blob_ object is created and it gets added to the index.
-You can see that blob on the filesystem:
+You can see that blob on the file system:
 `.git/objects/64/34b133c0a09a4...`
 The long hexadecimal string is that blob's ID, which is dependent on the content of the added file.